chartmuseum/www/content/docs/how-to-run/helm-chart.md

 There is a [Helm chart for *ChartMuseum*](https://github.com/chartmuseum/charts/tree/main/src/chartmuseum) itself which can be found in the ChartMuseum repository.

-You can also view it on [Kubeapps Hub](https://hub.kubeapps.com/charts/stable/chartmuseum).
+You can also view it on [Artifact Hub](https://artifacthub.io/packages/helm/chartmuseum/chartmuseum).

 To install:
 ```bash